 Our inspiring ASICS Ambassadors will lead you on your virtual adventure, providing healthy tips and motivation to help you live your healthiest life.

 More about the Zespri Young and Healthy Virtual Adventure

 It's an evidence-based program that inspires, motivates and encourages kiwi kids and their whanau to develop healthy habits for a lifetime of good physical and mental wellbeing.

-As experts say the first 10 years are critical for children to develop a love of being active and healthy, the program is offered FREE to schools across New Zealand with over 40,000 children participating in 2018.
+As experts say the first 10 years are critical for children to develop a love of being active and healthy, the program is offered FREE to schools across New Zealand with over 60,000 children participating in 2016 and 2018.

 Led by our inspirational sporting ambassadors and using a little bit of technology to engage the iPad generation, participants build their own unique avatars and learn in a fun and engaging way about why their health is important and the choices they can make themselves to protect their health and wellbeing to feel the best that they can, each and every day.

 During the event participants track their real-life healthy behaviours like; moving more often, eating fruit and vege's, choosing water as their main drink, sleeping well and minimising leisure screen time.
-This earns points that move their class or support crew team around the global course to amazing places like Japan, Peru, India.
-Croatia and many more.
+This earns points that move their class or support crew team around the global course to amazing places like Japan, Peru, Russia, Croatia and many more.

 As their team reaches each destination, entrants are rewarded with a video featuring their unique avatar exploring the location they are "visiting“ and learn from and interact with our inspiring ambassadors.
 These learning based rewards help instil intrinsic motivation, further assisting the development of lifelong skills and habits.